aj326/Wearables-Data-Analysis/README.md

  * *averages.txt is produced after calling `averages(TRUE)` from the script `run_analysis.R`

  * **data/ can (optionally) be constructed by calling `getdata()` from the script `getdata.R`.
 Otherwise the user should manually download the zip and place it a folder called "raw" in a folder called "data".
-Then extract the zip to a folder called "out""
+Then extract the zip to a folder called "out"

 ## Logic